Why do you put butter on a cat’s paws?

 Let’s look at the logic behind these theories:

-1) As the cat licks the butter off his paws, he is surveying the environment and getting a good bearing on his new territory.
+1) As the cat licks the butter off his paws, he is surveying the environment and getting a bearing on his new territory.

 If he’s licking the butter off, he’s not likely to be looking around at his environment.